-Number of Parking Spaces Minimum Required Tree Planting 030 None required 31100 1 tree per ten spaces or fraction thereof 101+ 1 tree per 15 spaces or fraction thereof
+Number of Parking Spaces Minimum Required Tree Planting 0--30 None required 31--100 1 tree per ten spaces or fraction thereof 101+ 1 tree per 15 spaces or fraction thereof

-- (e) Perimeter parking lot landscaping.
-Parking areas shall be screened from public streets and sidewalks, public open space, and adjacent residential properties.
-The perimeter of parking areas shall be screened as follows: - (1) With the exception of VMX area, a landscaped frontage strip at least five feet wide shall be provided between parking areas and public streets, sidewalks, or paths.
-If a parking area contains over 100 spaces, the frontage strip shall be increased to eight feet in width. - a.
-Within the frontage strip, screening shall consist of either a masonry wall, fence, berm, or hedge or combination that forms a screen a minimum of 3 1/2 and a

-- maximum of four feet in height, and not less than 50 percent opaque on a year-round basis. - b.
-Trees shall be planted at a minimum of one deciduous tree per 50 linear feet within the frontage strip. - (2) Alongside and rear property lines abutting residential properties or districts, screening shall be provided, consisting of either a masonry wall, fence or berm in combination with landscape material that forms a screen a minimum of four feet in height, a maximum of six feet in height, and not less than 90 percent opaque on a year-round basis.
-Landscape material shall include trees, planted at a minimum of one deciduous or coniferous tree per 40 linear feet along the property line. - (f) Screening.
-Screening shall be used to provide visual and noise separation of intensive uses from less intensive uses.
-Where screening is required in the city Code between uses or districts, it shall consist of either a masonry wall or fence in combination with landscape material that forms a screen at least six feet in height, and not less than 90 percent opaque on a year-round basis.
-Landscape material shall include trees, planted at a minimum of one deciduous or coniferous tree per 40 linear feet along the property line.
-Additional landscape material, such as shade trees or trellises, may be required to partially screen views from above. - (g) Maintenance and installation of materials.
-Installation and maintenance of all landscape materials shall comply with the following standards: - (1) All landscape materials shall be installed to current industry standards. - (2) Irrigation or other water supply adequate to support the specified plant materials shall be provided. - (3) All required landscaping and screening features shall be kept free of refuse and debris. - (4) All landscape materials shall be guaranteed for two years.
-Any landscape material that dies or becomes diseased before the end of the second year after installation shall be replaced by the developer. - (5) Continuing maintenance and replacement of landscape materials shall be the responsibility of the property owner beyond two years of initial installation. - (h) Financial security.
-The city will require that a financial security, in a form acceptable to the city, be provided as part of a development agreement or applicable permit to ensure compliance and performance of the landscape plan.
-The financial security will be released to the applicant upon verification by the city that the landscape plan was followed, and that all landscape materials are planted and in a reasonable state of health.
-The financial security may be used to replace any landscape materials that have become damaged or diseased after planting.
-Adequate security must be retained to ensure performance for at least two years after the installations have been completed.
+- e) Perimeter parking lot landscaping.
+Parking areas, and especially vehicle headlights, shall be screened from public streets and sidewalks, public open space, and adjacent residential properties.
+Where applicable an applicant may demonstrate that distance and/or finished grades would achieve this objective, whereupon this requirement may be waived by the Community Development Director.
+The perimeter of parking areas shall be screened as follows: - 1.
+With the exception of the VMX area, a landscaped frontage strip at least eight feet wide shall be provided between parking areas and road right-of-way.
+If a parking area contains over 100 spaces, the frontage strip shall be increased to twelve feet in width. - a.
+Within the frontage strip, screening shall consist of either a masonry wall, fence, berm, or hedge or combination that forms a screen a minimum of 3 1/2 and a maximum of four feet in height, and not less than 50 percent opaque on a year-round basis. - b.
+Trees shall be planted at a minimum of one deciduous tree per 50 linear feet within the frontage strip. - 2.
+Along_side and rear property lines abutting residential properties or districts, screening shall be provided, consisting of either a masonry wall, fence or berm in combination with landscape material that forms a screen a minimum of four feet in height, a maximum of six feet in height, and not less than 90 percent opaque on a year-round basis.
+Landscape material shall include trees, planted at a minimum of one deciduous or coniferous tree per 40 linear feet along the property line. - a.
+Figure A: Example cross-section view of perimeter parking lot landscape screening.